-“Grandfather even used your brother Shawn’s research into artificial intelligence and was successful in developing a monetary version of something like the distiller.
+“Grandfather even used your brother Shawn’s research into artificial intelligence and was successful in developing a monetary version of something like his distiller of individual thought processes into a group aggreement.
 He proved how corporations become super citizens who own the government and give political payoffs from the money saved by using Earth as a dump.
 He showed how small competing businesses and individuals are fined or imprisoned for doing the same thing as a corporation that is free to pollute at will.
 So he was killed, along with my grandmother.”

-Kevin turned left off the main ranch road and steered the truck down a smaller spur road to the beach.
+Kevin turned left from the main ranch road and carefully steered them down a smaller side road to the beach.
 “I get what you’re driving at,” he said, after a moment’s thought.
 “The parallels between the work of our two families is interesting, but none of what you say proves any sort of conspiracy adding up to murder.”

-Leona reached behind the seat and found her purse.
-She opened it and pulled out two worn photos.
+Leona reached behind the seat and found her purse, Happy was sleeping on it.
+She scooted the dog aside, apologetically, opened her purse, and pulled out two worn photos.
 “Look at these,” she said, holding them so Kevin could look at them as he drove.
 “What do you see?”
 She asked.

 “I see what appears to be the front and back doors of a burned-out house.
 Is that where your grandparents died?”

 “Yes.
-Do you notice anything odd in the photos?”
+Do you notice anything peculiar in the photos?”

 Kevin quickly glanced from the road to the photos again.
 “Not really,” he answered.
 “A couple of garden hoses, cinders, and broken half-burned doors.”